MP3.com: History

 Cox Interactive Media invested $45 million and acquired 10% of MP3.com in June 1999.
 A few months later, the two companies launched mp3radio.com, a joint project intended to create mini-websites to offer MP3 downloads, concert tickets, and, eventually, CD sales to listeners of Cox's terrestrial radio stations.

 MP3.com went public on July 21, 1999, and raised over $370 million, at the time, the single largest technology IPO to date.
 The stock was offered at $28 per share, rose to $105 per share during the day, and closed at $63.3125.

 In its heyday, MP3.com was the Internet home to many independent musicians, each of whom had an individual web presence at the URL www.mp3.com/*name-of-act*.
 At the end of 1999, MP3.com launched a promotion that allowed these artists to monetize their content on the site.
-Called "Pay for Play" or P4P, it used an algorithm to pay each MP3.com artist on the basis of the number of streams and downloads of their songs.
+Called "Pay for Play" or P4P, it used an algorithm to pay each MP3.com artist based on the number of streams and downloads of their songs.

-Artists provided 96 hours of audio content per day from summer 1999 to summer 2003: about one song per minute or 16 listening years of audio content over a four-year period.
-A staff of trained music experts reviewed all content prior to publication to prevent uploads of unlicensed materials.
+Artists provided 96 hours of audio content per day from the summer of 1999 to the summer of 2003: about one song per minute or 16 listening years of audio content over four years.
+A staff of trained music experts reviewed all content before publication to prevent uploads of unlicensed materials.

 Alanis Morissette was an early investor in the site after it sponsored one of her tours.
 She owned nearly 400,000 shares in the company which she sold off through a series of U.S. Securities and Exchange Commission (SEC) filings in late 1999 and early 2000.
 Her holdings and profit from the venture were $3.4 million at her exit.

 At its peak, MP3.com delivered over 4 million MP3 formatted audio files per day to over 800,000 unique users on a customer base of 25 million registered users – about 4 terabytes of data delivery per month from three data centers.
 Engineers at MP3.com designed and built the Pressplay infrastructure, later purchased by Roxio on May 19, 2003, which they used as a base to relaunch Napster.
 MP3.com also managed eMusic, Rollingstone.com and Vivendi Universal music properties.
 MP3.com engineering developed their own content delivery network and data warehousing technologies handling seven terabytes of customer profile information.

 Infrastructure

-The technology infrastructure at MP3.com consisted of over 1500 simple Intel based servers running Red Hat Linux (versions 5.2–7.2) in load balanced clusters in data centers run by AT&T, Worldcom and the now defunct Exodus Communications.
+The technology infrastructure at MP3.com consisted of over 1500 simple Intel-based servers running Red Hat Linux (versions 5.2–7.2) in load-balanced clusters in data centers run by AT&T, Worldcom and the now defunct Exodus Communications.
 It was one of the first massively scalable Internet architectures for media delivery.
 The software of choice was C, Perl, Apache, Squid, MySQL some Oracle and Sybase.
 This architecture routinely pushed 1.2 Gbit/s total traffic globally.